 This paper proposes a new methodology for incorporating volatile fuel prices while respecting technical constraints by using a novel unit commitment and economic dispatch algorithm.
-In this way start costs and no load costs can be incorporated and true costminimising schedules can be determined.
+This allows start costs and no load costs to be incorporated and true cost-minimising schedules to be determined.
 Electricity demand, renewable generation, fuel and carbon prices are generated according to a Monte Carlo methodology and a corresponding range of outputs is generated.
 Risk aversion is studied using Conditional Value-at-Risk, which is calculated by means of linear programming.
 The methodology is applied to a test case based on the single electricity market on the island of Ireland with increasing levels of installed wind capacity.